sebastienjust/containup-py/README.md

     level=logging.INFO,
     format="%(asctime)s %(name)s [%(levelname)s] %(message)s"
 )

-# Tell containup to handle the command line.
-It will parse what it needs
-# then give you back your own "extra arguments" in config.extra_args.
-# Then, you can parse them with, for example with Python's argparse
-config = containup_cli()

 # This is your moment, your business logic.
 You grab what you need from your
 # machine, remote services, command-line arguments, environment variables,